Navigating the Online Update website

 The analyst in their comments stated that my course needs to be resubmitted as a previously approved course.
 I am unable to change this option in my resubmission.
 How do I resubmit the course?

 A course’s “previously approved” designation cannot be changed using the “Resubmission” section on the Online Update website.
 Courses in this scenario must be resubmitted using the “New Course” section.
-The initial submission will remain in the “Resubmission” section until the end of the course list update cycle when it will be removed from this section.
+The initial submission will remain in the “Resubmission” section until the September 15 resubmission deadline when it will be removed from this section.

 The course title to my resubmission is no longer accessible in the "Resubmission" section.
 What happened to the resubmission?
 How can I now resubmit they course?